Here are some common problems you might encounter while working on the command line.

 Most utilities recognize a double hyphen (--) to mean end of options.
 Put this before your filename:

 head -- -my_file

-- Either your TERM environment variable isn't set correctly, or there isn't an entry for your terminal type in /usr/lib/terminfo/ (or possibly /etc/termcap); see Terminal support, earlier in this chapter.
+- Either your TERM environment variable isn't set correctly, or there isn't an entry for your terminal type in /usr/lib/terminfo/ (or possibly /etc/termcap); see Terminal support.